OverviewToolsTools

 The integration of a virtual sound field extends across various industries.
 Even though most people talk about spatial computing glasses, the focus is primarily on the ear.
 Here are a few examples from the media.

 Audio in the field of architecture offers, among other things, the possibility of simulating the acoustic properties of virtual spaces.
+At present, acoustical performance in VR systems is often represented only by basic room parameters or simple descriptions, highlighting the need for more immersive auralization to improve design communication.

 This enables architects and designers to analyze and improve the acoustic conditions and construction of buildings even before they are physically built.